 What Is Measurable?

-“Given a large, snarly cat, dispense a pill into the cat’s mouth with a medicine dispenser so that the cat swallows the pill.”
+Given a large, snarly cat, the cat owner will dispense a pill into the cat’s mouth with a medicine dispenser so that the cat swallows the pill.

 In this objective, the phrase dispense a pill into the cat’s mouth is an observable event.
 It is measurable—either someone demonstrated this super human skill or they did not.
 This skill could not be demonstrated in any other way.
 Even if you saw scratches on the arms and legs of the person dispensing the pill, it would not be observable proof that the pill landed in the cat’s mouth.

 Action Verbs Are Good

 The way to ensure that a learning objective is measurable is to use an action verb when describing the terminal behavior.
 Because we cannot see into the brain of the learner, the goal is to find verbs that demonstrate learning or a change in cognitive capacity.

 Examples of verbs that demonstrate are: recognize, define, classify, select, decide, summarize, demonstrate, solve, illustrate, outline, contrast, create and design.
 You can actually picture someone doing these things.

 I really can’t end a discussion on learning objectives without doing you the favor of mentioning Bloom’s Taxonomy.
 When you are pulling out your hair fishing for action verbs, Benjamin Bloom, the educational psychologist, will come to your rescue.
 In the 1950s, he and his cohorts classified learning into three domains: Cognitive (knowledge), psychomotor (skills) and Affective (attitude).